sayafIsmael/country-city-location/README.md

 ```

 ### `Get Cities By CountryCode`
-console.log(getCitiesByCountryCode('US')) //Put country code in the parameter.
-Get all city with country code, longitude and latitude
+Put country code in the parameter and get all city with country code, longitude and latitude

 ```
+console.log(getCitiesByCountryCode('US'))

+//response example
 [
   {
     "country": "AD",